-What we did find however is that using goals as a compass rather than a GPS, holding it loosely not tightly, allows powerful forces to come to bear to achieve an outcome.
+What we did find however is that using a goal as a compass rather than a GPS, holding it loosely not tightly, allows powerful forces to come to bear to achieve an outcome.
 Collaborations can be considered, tangential opportunities explored, sacrifice of immediate targets for the longer-term goal are all on the table when we hold a more fluid notion of the path towards our end goal.

-So it is when we identify an end message or outcome for a business meeting.
+So it is when we identify an end message or outcome for a business meeting or report.
 We need to have a clear idea of the purpose in mind – the message we want to convey or decision to be made – but some flexibility and openness in terms of how we’re going to get there.
 The science of business communications is in following a logical structure towards a pre-considered destination.
 The art is in the choice and flexibility of path to get us there.

 So how do we identify a crystal-clear, focused, bottom-line message in a way that is clear, tangible and direct for the group, given “here’s a bunch of interesting information”, is not going to cut it in a time-poor world where the audience is thinking “So what?
 What’s the point for me?
 Why am I here?
 How’s this relevant to me?
 How is this a productive use of my time?
 What do you want me to do about it?
 Why should I care?”

 And here’s where I’d like to offer you the world’s simplest and most effective formula for written proposals through to informal meetings and larger group presentation: A (Action) + B (Benefit) = C (Conclusion).

 Let’s break that down (for more information, go to our video on POWERFUL PRESENTATIONS THAT SELL